 3 Reasons to Do a Workplace Discrimination Investigation

 Right now, we’re in an era that calls for personal – and corporate – responsibility with workplace discrimination.
-It’s the time of #MeToo, Black Lives Matter, Diversity Equity and Inclusion (DEI), and asking the world to simply do better when it comes to sexual harassment, racism, sexism, ageism, and other biases.
+It’s the time of #MeToo, Black Lives Matter, Diversity Equity and Inclusion (DEI), and asking the world to do better regarding sexual harassment, racism, sexism, ageism, and other biases.

 Between 2010 and 2017 alone, workers across the United States filed more than a staggering million employment discrimination complaints.
 In the past few years, this number has only increased as more employees have come forward trying to hold employers more accountable for what they view as an intolerable workplace.